krayin/krayin-docs/docs/1.x/packages/localization.md

 #### Create the `lang` Folder

 - Navigate to the `packages/Webkul/Category/src/Resources` directory.
-- Create a folder named `lang`.
+- Create a directory named `lang`.

 #### Create Language Code Folders

-- Inside the `lang` folder, create different folders for each language you want to support.
+- Inside the `lang` directory, create different folders for each language you want to support.
 For example, you can create folders for English (`en`), Hindi (`hi`), etc.
-- For now, let's create a folder named `en` to represent English.
+- For now, let's create a directory named `en` to represent English.

 #### Create the `app.php` File

-- Inside the `en` folder, create a file named `app.php` for language translations.
+- Inside the `en` directory, create a file named `app.php` for language translations.

 ### Directory Structure